Wild-er/AVM-Tools/ARC19/README.md

 **Example:**

-By default, the script decodes a test asset (ID: `66753108` on TestNet) from the ARC19 specification example:
+By default, the script decodes a popular asset (ID: `812520710` on MainNet) from the ARC19 specification example:

 ```bash
 node arc19.js